react-hook-form/react-hook-form/CONTRIBUTING.md

 3. Install packages by running:

    > yarn

 4. If you've added a code that should be tested, ensure the test suite still passes.

    > yarn test && yarn tsd

 5. Try to write some unit tests to cover as much of your code as possible.

 6. Ensure your code lints without errors.

    > yarn lint

 7. Ensure the automation suite passes.

    > yarn start:app && yarn cypress

 8. Ensure build passes.

    > yarn build

 9. Ensure exports are documented. (requires build)

    > yarn api-extractor

-11. Push your branch: `git push -u origin your-meaningful-branch-name`
+10. Push your branch: `git push -u origin your-meaningful-branch-name`

-12. Submit a pull request to the upstream react-hook-form repository.
+11. Submit a pull request to the upstream react-hook-form repository.

-13. Choose a descriptive title and describe your changes briefly.
+12. Choose a descriptive title and describe your changes briefly.

 ## Coding style

 Please follow the coding style of the project.
 React Hook Form uses eslint and prettier.
 If possible, enable their respective plugins in your editor to get real-time feedback.
-The linting can be run manually with the following command: `yarn lint`
+The linting can be run manually with the following command: `yarn lint:fix`

 ## License